xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/hosting/index.md

     3. Path (optional) - you can leave it blank.
     4. Type - Choose https, as we have hosted our server locally on https.
     5. URL - You can write *localhost:<port>* if your cloudflare is running on the same server.
 Or write the local IP address of your server Eg. 192.168.0.121 (you can skip if it is on default port like 443 for https.)

+Checkout your website with subdomain (eg www): *https://<subdomain>.<your-domain>.com*

+Congratulations!
+Now you have cloudflare tunnel up and running and your website is public.